obto-inc/docs/source/includes/oblibrary.md

 ```javascript
 ob.request()
 ```
-> The above command prints the log
+> The above command is used to prepare requests

 This code is used to print logs.